sguox002/leetcode/leetcode-all.md

 ->>

 ### linked list

+<<-1206	Design Skiplist    		57.9%	Hard
+- design a node structure with right and down pointer.
+- head always point to the top layer (since we are going right and down)
+- build we need from bottom layer to top layer.

+add a node: each layer shall have an option to add or not add, but stop if lower layer do not add, top layer do not add either. in case all added and insertion point not used, we need add a new layer.
+->>

 <<-1265	Print Immutable Linked List in Reverse    		94.5%	Medium
 save into vector and then reverse print
 ->>